GuillaumeCorda/Plankton_Classif_CNN/README.md

 ## Evaluation

 Submissions were evaluated using the Category Accuracy.
 Each image had been labeled with one true class.
 For each image, we submitted our predicted class.
-The formula is then:

 ### Submission Format